GumisFW/Gumis/README.md

 # Gumis
 # Hi, I'm Kasper (Gumiś)

-Beginner web developer from Poland with an interest in web design and development.
+Beginner web developer from Poland interested in web development, UI design and learning new technologies.

-Currently working on a hobby project, a website for a music artist, built mainly with HTML and basic web technologies.
-I also design website layouts and concepts using Figma.
+Currently working on a hobby project — a website for a music artist, built mainly with HTML and basic web technologies.
+I also design layouts and concepts for websites using Figma.

-At the moment I'm expanding my skills by learning Python and Java, while continuing to improve my knowledge of web development and website optimization.
+At the moment I'm expanding my programming skills by learning Python and Java, while continuing to improve my knowledge of frontend development and website optimization.

+---

-## Technologies and Tools
+## Technologies & Tools

 * HTML
 * CSS
 * Figma
 * Git / GitHub

+---

 ## Currently Learning